mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 more frequent in Vargr space than in the Imperium.
-Roll on the Corsair Encounters table once per trip using the Encounter Modifiers table (modifiers are cumulative and applied to the ‘tens’ dice only) to determine what vessels are encountered.
+Roll on the Corsair Encounters table once per trip using the Encounter Modifiers table (modifiers are cumulative and applied to the 'tens' dice only) to determine what vessels are encountered.
 If a corsair band is encountered, use the Encounter Distance table on page 79 of the Traveller Core Rulebook to determine the